nithillsethupathi/log-parser/README.md

 ## Assumptions
 - Utilized protocol-number from (https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml) to convert decimal given in logs to keyword
 - Supports only default log version 2 format (as per the version 2 format, going by 0 index dstport is at index 6 and protocol is at index 7)
-- Supports only txt for log file. csv for lookup.
+- Supports only log for log file. csv for lookup.
 - Used this doc for flow log reference: https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html
 - tag_results.csv output, marks the tag as "Untagged" if not in lookup table
 - port_combination_results.csv output, displays all the port to protocol combination and its count.
 This is independent of tags.